 Learn About the Graduate Program: Do You Meet the Basic Requirements?

-Your first step in applying to graduate school as a nontraditional student is to carefully each graduate program's requirements.
+Once you have decided to apply to grad school after years away from academia your job is to carefully examine each graduate program's requirements.
 Are there any stated expectations about a particular major, coursework, or outside experiences?
 Evaluate your background and skill set.
 Do you have the basics?
 If not, what can you do to enhance your application?
 You might take classes in statistics, for example, or volunteer to work in a faculty member's lab.
 Volunteering is easier once you have taken a class or two and have a basis for a relationship with a professor.
-That said, it never hurts to ask and every professor could use an extra set of eyes and hands.
+That said, it never hurts to ask as every professor could use an extra set of eyes and hands.

 GRE Scores are Important!